-Who’s in Putin’s inner circle and have they been targeted by sanctions?
+The West has imposed a barrage of sanctions on top Russian figures.
+See how they’re connected to Putin.

 However, Russian forces have faced fierce resistance on the Ukrainian battlefield and may have already lost up to 4,000 troops, according to Lt.
 Gen. Scott D. Berrier, director of the Defense Intelligence Agency, who testified before House lawmakers last week.
 Those losses land squarely at the defense minister’s feet — and Putin has recently sat Shoigu at the opposite end of a long, empty table for their televised meetings, an apparent snub.

-Two other officials, Prime Minister Mikhail Mishustin and Moscow Mayor Sergei Sobyanin are not necessarily key wartime advisers but are responsible for implementing Putin’s domestic policy, including in the capital.
-In response to the war in Ukraine, both Switzerland and the E.U. targeted Mishustin for sanctions, while Canada put Sobyanin on its sanctions list.
+Two other officials, Prime Minister Mikhail Mishustin and Moscow Mayor Sergei Sobyanin are not necessarily key wartime advisers but are responsible for implementing Putin’s domestic policy, including in the Russian capital.
+In response to the war in Ukraine, Britain, Switzerland and the E.U. targeted Mishustin for sanctions, while Canada put Sobyanin on its sanctions list.

 Military and security